Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Methodology

 \subsection{Loss Function}

 The small moving target detection task can be formulated as a binary classification problem.
-We employ the binary cross-entropy loss as the training objective, the overall loss for training is
+We employ the binary cross-entropy loss as the training objective.
+The overall loss is computed as